Workshop_02: The MLA Academic Essay -Research Questions

 Instructions for Homework Content:

-1. Please, research the SAME research issue using 2 (Not 1) Internet, book, newspaper, or journal articles about a topic that you are passionate to write.
-Then take two pages of notes for each article using the keywords on the pages.
-To summarize and not plagiarize.
+1. Please, research one Internet, book, newspaper, or journal articles about a topic that you are passionate to write on topic for your essay.
+Then take two pages of notes paraphrasing, summarizing, but not plagiarizing.
 Remember to write the author’s name(s), the date, and page or paragraph numbers if you use direct quotations.
 Try to summarize your work and write your Work Cited data above or below your notes?

 “Japan has its unique set of solutions and problems when it comes to sustainability.
 Zenbird Media has witnessed how Japan’s ancient knowledge are widely untapped, while persistent problems continue its grip its society and environment.
 Of course, no country is perfect.”zenbird.media